pymc-devs/pymc-examples/myst_nbs/case_studies/spline.myst.md

 ## Cherry blossom data

 The data for this example is the number of days (`doy` for "days of year") that the cherry trees were in bloom in each year (`year`).
-For convenience, years missing a `doy` were dropped (which is a bad idea to deal with missing data in general!)
+For convenience, years missing a `doy` were dropped (which is a bad idea to deal with missing data in general!).

 ```{code-cell} ipython3
 try: